compostbrain/databases/03-Fundamental-SQL-Commands/assignment.md

 DELETE FROM <table name> WHERE <attribute> = value;
 ```
 #### 2.Explain the structure for each type of command.
+- Insert into is used to add data to tables by specifying the table name and the declaring the values to be added.
+- Update is used to change existing data by declaring the table and setting a specific attribute to a value.
+- Delete is for removing data.
+Again, you specify the table and use a comparison operator in a where clause.
 #### 3.What are some the data types that can be used in tables?
 Give a real world example of each.

 ---